danade002/Grabnigeria/README.md

 ## Important Information about this website:
 - This website is majorly for _preview_ to show how a one page website should be
 - Website is designed with HTML, CSS, Bootstraps and PHP(to send form to email in the Contact Us section)
-- The Contact Us form cannot be sent because __It is hosted as a static website.
+- The Contact Us form cannot be sent because __it was hosted as a static website.
 Thus, the PHP code is not functional here__
 - The designed is well edited and copy right order was fully observed
 - Figma was used as the design tool